-How to wake up 'sleepers' to switch energy suppliers?
+How to wake 'sleepers' towards switching energy suppliers?

-iChoosr an independent organiser of group-buying schemes around Collective Energy Switching and Group-buying for solar panels which enables members to save a considerable amount of money on their energy consumption.
-This is achieved by purchasing energy from a supplier in bulk (large groups).
-At the end of the year, members can decide whether or not to switch to the selected supplier.
+iChoosr an independent organiser of group-buying schemes.
+Their schemes center around Collective Energy Switching and Group-buying for solar panels which enables members to save a considerable amount of money on energy consumption.
+This is accomplished by purchasing energy from a supplier in bulk (i.e. for a large group).
+At the end of the year, members can decide on whether to switch to the selected supplier.

-Did you know that switching energy suppliers every year saves you money?
-Did you?
-Many people know this, but nevertheless they stay with their current supplier (the 'sleepers'). iChoosr wondered why and what the barriers to switching are.
+Did you know that switching energy supplier annually saves you money?
+Many people are aware of this fact, but nevertheless stay with their current supplier (these people are nicknamed 'sleepers'). iChoosr wondered why sleepers remain sleeping, and observed the barriers to switching.

-- What do switchers (un)consciously associate with switching and how does this differ from the sleepers?
+- What do switchers (un)consciously associate with switching and how do these associations differ from the sleepers'?

-- To which associations should communication focus on in order to convince sleepers to switch energy suppliers?
+- Which associations should communication focus on in order to convince sleepers to switch energy suppliers?